 Mulch can protect your plants, reduce your water consumption, and add that finishing touch to your garden beds.
-However, many mulches are made from organic materials, and they can decompose over time.
-Whether you use natural or inorganic mulch materials, you will need to perform maintenance to keep it looking great throughout the years.
+However, many of them are made from organic materials, and they can decompose over time.
+Whether you use natural or inorganic materials, you will need to perform maintenance to keep it looking great throughout the years.

 In most cases, all organic mulch has a lifespan between five to six years.
-However, there are some cases where you will need to replace the mulch every one to two years.
-With any type of organic mulch, it can decompose and will need to be replaced.
+However, there are some cases where you will need to replace them every one to two years.
+With any type of organic, it can decompose and will need to be replaced.

-There are two ways to determine the lifespan of your mulch.
+There are two ways to determine the lifespan.
 The practical life of mulch can be between four to seven years.
-This time is how long it takes for a layer of mulch to break down.
-When it completely degrades, the mulch will no longer provide ground cover or create heat to protect your plants.
+This time is how long it takes for a layer to break down.
+When it completely degrades, it will no longer provide ground cover or create heat to protect your plants.

 The aesthetic lifetime is significantly shorter.
-For the mulch, it does last between one to two years.
-When the mulch is exposed to the elements, it will begin the decomposition process and start to change its appearance.
-After one to two years, the mulch will start to lose color.
+It does last between one to two years.
+When it is exposed to the elements, it will begin the decomposition process and start to change its appearance.
+After one to two years, it will start to lose color.
 You may notice bare spots in your yard.
 At this time, you should replace the old mulch.

 If you are concerned about the aesthetics of your mulch, you might want to choose an undyed variety.
 Dyed mulches can start to turn gray after a year of application.
 It is still helping to keep weeds at bay, but it might not look attractive in your yard.
 For many people, they will replace the faded mulch to improve the look of the garden beds.